websanco/liferay-learn/docs/analytics-cloud/latest/en/touchpoints/assets/forms.md

 ## Form Abandonment

 Form Abandonment chart displays a bar graph.
 For the first row Step 1, the blue bar represents the portion of your visitors that abandoned the form without any interaction.
-Note that if your form has multiple steps there will be a new row for each step followed by the input fields in that step.
+Note that if your form has multiple steps there is a new row for each step followed by the input fields in that step.

 ![Form Abandonment charts help to breakdown user interactions with specific elements on a form.](forms/images/06.png)

 For each input field, the blue bar represents the portion of visitors that abandoned the form at that particular field.
 This is useful information to have to diagnose potential issues with your forms.
-For example, in the image above, no visitor abandoned the form when inputting their first and last name.
-But some abandoned the form when inputting their email.
+For example, in the image above, no visitor abandoned the form when entering their first and last name.
+But some abandoned the form when entering their email.
 With your own forms, use this analytics data to remove any input fields that seem to cause frequent form abandonment.

 ## Asset Appears On